 Required Processes (click to access online form / download paper form)

 - Release and Assumption of Risk

-- Medical and Consent/Emergency Contact-This process requires you to visit the UMF Student Health Center (preferred) or your PCP (accepted).
+- Medical and Consent/Emergency Contact-This process requires you to visit the UMF Student Health Clinic (preferred) or your PCP (accepted).
 Be sure to schedule that appointment soon to allow ample time for your health visit and submission of your signed form.

 - Photo/Video Release – We want you to send us amazing pictures from your experience that we can use on our website and promotional materials.
 There is also a Study Away Photo Contest each year!
 We need this release before we can use any of your photos.
 NOTE: Photos that will clearly indicate where you are (signs, etc.) or that you are in a location other than Maine is what we are looking for.
 Horizontal photos work best for web pages.

 - Credit Approval (Study/Intern only) – Please schedule an appointment with the Office of global Education to go over this process, prior to submitting the online form.
 Not required for Student Teaching Abroad.